survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 3. The PATCH version gets incremented when backwards-compatible bug are fixed.

 Once you consider your package suitable to public, it's a good idea to bump it to `1.0.0`.
 Then the rule can be applied as `<MAJOR>.<MINOR>.<PATCH>` over `0.<MAJOR>.<MINOR>`.

+Tools like [commitizen](https://www.npmjs.com/package/commitizen) or [next-ver](https://www.npmjs.com/package/next-ver) can make it easier to deal with SemVer.
+They expect that you annotate your commits in a certain way.
+For example, you might have `fix(merge)` or `feat(merge)` prefix that describes what kind of a change was made and in what portion of the code.

+This metadata lets the tooling to figure out the types of the changes you made.
+It can help even with changelog generation and allow automated releases over manual ones.
+Annotating your commits well is a good practice in any case as it will make it easier to debug your code later on.

 Given SemVer can be a little tricky to manage, a backwards compatible alternative known as [ComVer](https://github.com/staltz/comver) has been developed.
 The versioning scheme can be described as `<not compatible>.<compatible>`.
 Every time you make a change that's not compatible with an earlier version, you'll bump the first number.
 Otherwise you will bump the other.